Who we are

 Disease Programmes Unit

-The Disease Programmes Unit provides support related to specific diseases and public health issues to the EU Member States, EEA countries, the European Commission and other partners, thus strengthening EU-level and national disease-specific prevention and control programmes and initiatives.
-Through the disease networks, ECDC maintains a close link and an intensive dialogue with the national authorities and public health institutes in the countries, in coordination with the European Commission and the WHO Regional Office for Europe.
+The Disease Programmes Unit provides support on specific diseases and public health issues to the EU Member States, EEA countries, the European Commission and other partners, thus strengthening EU-level and national disease-specific prevention and control programmes and initiatives.

-The Unit validates, analyses, and interprets surveillance data, assesses, and communicates the results to provide evidence for policymaking and action at the EU and country level, and improves surveillance systems for the respective diseases in collaboration with external partners (WHO and other EU or UN agencies).
-Furthermore, by providing scientific advice and tailored country support, it supports Member States in their efforts to combat cross-border health threats related to communicable diseases and to reach related EU and Global Action Plans and UN Sustainable Development Goal targets.
+The Unit validates, analyses, and interprets surveillance data, whilst also assessing, and communicating the results to provide evidence for policymaking and action at the EU and country level.
+The Unit works to support Member States’ in improving their surveillance systems for the respective diseases in collaboration with external partners (WHO and other EU or UN agencies).
+Furthermore, by providing high-quality scientific advice, tailored country support, and laboratory and microbiology support, it furthers Member States efforts to combat cross-border health threats.
+The Unit is at the forefront of detecting and assessing disease outbreaks with a view to controlling and preventing serious threats to cross-border health in the EU.

 The Unit also coordinates work on two horizontal functions: One Health and Prevention and Behaviour Change.
-Improved coordination of prevention activities in the EU is aimed at strengthening their effectiveness and impact on the health of EU citizens.
-Insights from the social and behavioural sciences are important to increase the acceptance of and compliance with public health interventions.
+Improved coordination of prevention activities in the EU aims to improve the health of EU citizens.
+Insights from the social and behavioural sciences are important to increase the acceptance of, and compliance with, public health interventions.

 Public Health Functions